 Basis of accounting relates to the timing of the measurements made, regardless of the measurement focus applied, and determines when revenues and expenses are recognized in the accounts and reported in the financial statements.
 The financial statements of the Fund are reported using the economic resources measurement focus and the accrual basis of accounting.
 Revenues are recognized when they are earned, and expenses are recognized at the time liabilities are incurred, regardless of when the related cash flows take place.
-When both restricted and unrestricted net assets are available to finance fund expenses, restricted resources are used before unrestricted resources.
+When both restricted and unrestricted net assets are available to finance Fund expenses, restricted resources are used before unrestricted resources.
 Interfund transactions that would be treated as revenues or expenses if they involved parties external to Pima County are recorded in the appropriate revenue or expense accounts.

 The Fund follows those Financial Accounting Standards Board Statements and Interpretations issued on or before November 30, 1989; Accounting Principles Board Opinions; and Accounting Research Bulletins, unless those pronouncements conflict with GASB pronouncements.
+The Fund has chosen the option not to follow FASB Statements and Interpretations issued after November 30, 1989.